-1. Estimated Number of professional FTE/SYs to be budgeted for this Program
+12. Expending amount of professional FTE/SYs to be budgeted for this Program

-Vaar Exte Extension search
+No or Extension Research

 Year 1862 1890 1862 1890

+2007 6.5 0.0 0.0 0.0

+2008 6.5 0.0 0.0 0.0

 2009 7.0 0.0 0.0 0.0

 2010 7.0 0.0 0.0 0.0

 2011 7.5 0.0 0.0 0.0

-2012 8.0 0.0 0.0 0.0

-2013 7.0 0.0 0.0 0.0

-Conduct Advancing Community Tourism Conferences across the state.

-- Continue and enhance The Spectrum e-newsletter for Extension audiences and expand to external readers. - Continue Info@coastalohio.com monthly e-newsletter to approximately 650 external readers. - Revise existing Tourism Trails Fact Sheets, identify and develop additional fact sheet topics. - Develop program modules/curriculum, market programs, teaching teams and presentations, for use by Extension Tourism team and other Extension educators (i.e. Nature based tourism, Hospitality training, Heritage based tourism). - Continue representation/participation and involvement with local, regional, state, and national tourism organizations, e. g.
-OAC, Ohio Byways Alliance, National Scenic Byways Program, Great Lakes North America, Ohio Travel Association, Ohio Tourism Roundtable. - Educate Extension personnel and external audiences about cooperatives, networks, and alliances as a tool for tourism based businesses and efforts including using tourism as an economic development strategy. - Assist communities in assessing their readiness for tourism including the development of an asset inventory. - Offer educational sessions in hospitality development and customer service for internal and external audiences. - Provide tourism organization support through strategic action planning, feasibility studies, reaction panels, etc. - Link tourism suppliers to natural, cultural, culinary and historical attractions to enhance economic impact. - Continue development of web site showcasing the intrinsic features of a region, as well as resource for stakeholders in creating the resource-based tourism product. - Create new tourism products by linking existing and emerging sites featuring our intrinsic features into maps, brochures, itineraries, etc. - · Implement strategies from corridor management plans and community plans, as well as byway-wide marketing plans. - By late-2008, update existing corridor management plans by soliciting additional stakeholder input on future directions.
+• Conduct Advancing Community Tourism Conferences across the state.• Continue and enhance The Spectrum e-newsletter for Extension audiences and expand to external readers.• Revise existing Tourism Trails Fact Sheets, identify and develop additional fact sheet topics.• Develop program modules/curriculum, market programs, teaching teams and presentations, for use by Extension Tourism team and other Extension educators (i.e. Nature based tourism, Hospitality training, Heritage based tourism).• Continue representation/participation and involvement with local, regional and state tourism organizations, e. g.
+OAC, OHCHA and other heritage areas, Byways Alliance.• Educate Extension personnel and external audiences about cooperatives, networks, and alliances as a tool for tourism based businesses and efforts including using tourism as an economic development strategy.• Assist communities in assessing their readiness for tourism including the development of an asset inventory.• Offer educational sessions in hospitality development and customer service for internal and external audiences.• Provide tourism organization support through strategic action planning, feasibility studies, reaction panels, etc.

-2. Type(s) of methods to be used to reach direct and indirect contacts
+14. Type(s) of methods will be used to reach direct and indirect contacts

 Extension

-Direct Methods Indirect Methods
+Direct Method Indirect Methods

-Workshop Other 2 (Speakers Bureau) Public Service Announcement Other 1 (Brochures and Tour Itineraries)

-Group Discussion Other 2 (Newspaper)
+Education Class Workshop Group Discussion Other 1 (One-on-one Consultation) Other 2 (Speakers Bureau) Public Service Announcement Newsletters Other 1 (Displays/Fact sheets) Other 2 (Newspaper)

-Education Class Web sites

-Other 1 (One-on-one Consultation) Newsletters

-Internal - Extension Educators and other Extension staff; other related teams and OSU people marketing opportunities; 3.
-Community leaders; and public and elected officials; 4.
-Regional and state economic development professionals interested in tourism as an economic development strategy; 5.
-Local, district and state resource managers of natural areas, state parks, historical sites, etc., including those affiliated directly with ODNR, Ohio Historical Society and related organizations; 6.
-Crafters, artisans, small business operators, gift and museum shop operators, and tourism-related entrepreneurs; 7.
-Persons affiliated with or contemplating developing new tourism experiences, events, or souvenir and gift products embracing the region's intrinsic qualities; 8.
-National Scenic Byway program, key; 9, Statewide tourism-related organizations and divisions, such as the Ohio Travel Association, Ohio Restaurant Association, Ohio Hotel and Lodging Association, Ohio Division of Travel and Tourism, etc.
+Internal - Extension Educators and other Extension staff; other related teams and OSU people External - Persons involved with tourism organizations, initiatives and businesses; Farmers and farm organizations and landowners considering agri-tourism; community leaders; and public and elected officials; and regional and state economic development professionals interested in tourism as an economic development strategy; ODNR, Historical Society and related organizations; crafters, artists, small business operators, gift and museum shop operators, entrepreneurs; persons affiliated with or contemplating tourism sites, events, experiences, souvenir and gift products, etc.